 Planning budgets, credit and debt

-This lesson contains content from a lesson previously titled Money skills lesson one: Understanding and managing debt.
+This lesson contains content from a lesson previously titled Money skills lesson one: Understanding and managing debt, you can find out about the updates here.

-The Planning budgets, credit and debt lesson encourages your students to become money mentors a series of characters, to understand financial terminology, and learn ways to save, manage debt and borrow money safely.
+The Planning budgets, credit and debt lesson encourages your students to become money mentors to a character in need of balancing the books.
+The lesson aids understanding of financial terminology, ways to save, managing debt and borrowing money safely.

 Resources